Are you allowed to open yet?

 We have implemented enhanced cleaning regimes in line with government guidance.

-Each morning the museum is cleaned and we will also be cleaning touch points, such as handrails, during the lunch time closure period.
+Each morning the museum is cleaned and we will also be cleaning touch points, such as handrails, throughout the day.

 Our staff have also been trained in hygiene and social distancing.